 Acceptance to Study on a Study Abroad Programme Policy

-- You will be advised of your acceptance to study on the Study Abroad Programme via email.
+- You will be advised of your acceptance to study on the Study Abroad Programme for EU Students via email.

 - Your email will detail the conditions of your acceptance, including how to decline your offer of a place.

-- Acceptance to the Study Abroad Programme does not mean acceptance onto specific modules, but is an acceptance onto the Study Abroad Programme.
+- Acceptance to the Study Abroad Programme for EU Students does not mean acceptance onto specific modules or to a specific internship if you choose the internship option, but is an acceptance onto the Study Abroad Programme for EU Students.

-- The University will offer modules in line with the disclaimer in its module catalogue for the Study Abroad Programme.
+- The University will offer modules in line with the disclaimer in its module catalogue for the Study Abroad Programme for EU Students.

-- For details of the costs associated with the Study Abroad Programme, including what is and what is not covered for tuition and accommodation costs, please visit our costs page.
+- For details of the costs associated with the Study Abroad Programme for EU Students, including what is and what is not covered for tuition and accommodation costs, please visit our costs page.
 The costs detailed on this page represent the costs associated with direct entry to the programme.
 If you apply via a third party the costs associated with the programme will be detailed by the third party.